keevan/command-palette-plus/README.md

 Please take a look at our [contributing guidelines](./.github/CONTRIBUTING.md) if you're interested in helping out!

 ##### Pending features
+- Allow other packages, to customise and add additional commands to the pallete.
+- Update command pallete to work with install commands e.g. copied from a readme or similar.
+This will allow you to quickly confirm, and jump to the plugin page.
+There should be an option to SKIP this and directly install plugins this way, BUT it should be off by default, at least based on the recommendations (https://flight-manual.atom.io/hacking-atom/sections/handling-uris/) - URI should at most only ever show package page, apm pasting should always install since it is a confirmation but option is still nice.
 - Would be good to work on git submodules as well to a certain extent, as the structure is similar, and usually are extensions / plugins added to a main project.
 - Please raise an issue if you have a suggestion!